yardokun/google-ux-design-course/README.md

 - Best Matching Feature: Post-submission editing

 Allows Max to easily manage listings without needing to invest much time, fitting well into his varied schedule.

+## Explore the influence of psychology in UX design

+**The human factor:** Describes the range of variables humans bring to their product interactions.

+**Common human factors that inform design**

+- Impatience
+- Limited memory
+- Needing analogies
+- Limited concentration
+- Changes in need
+- Needing motivation
+- Prejudices
+- Fears
+- Making errors
+- Misjudgment

+Here are psychological concepts that can help you design with the human factor in mind:

+**Mental models:** Internal maps that allow humans to predict how something will work.

+When you face a door, your mental model tells you that the door can be opened.
+Once the door is opened, you'll be able to leave the room.
+The process of opening the door is expected to end with you being able to leave the room.
+A mental model breaks when you can't go through the open door because, for example, there's a solid brick wall behind it.

+**Feedback loops:** The outcome a user gets at the end of a process.

+For example, if you enter a dark room and flip a light switch, the room will either brighten, or it won't.
+Positive feedback would be the light coming on.
+While negative feedback would be nothing happening.
+The more positive feedback a user gets when completing the action, the more they will expect the outcome to be positive.
+The same is true with negative feedback.
+If your user takes an action, it's important that they get some kind of confirmation that the action worked or that it didn't.

+In spite of all the limitations the human factors puts on UX designers, it also gives us opportunities to create even better user experiences.
+Sometimes a well-known brand will revert their product packaging back to the original design in order to connect to a user sense of nostalgia.
+For example, a potato chip company might reissue its classic bag design from the '80s, or a century-old soda company might create replicas of bottles they used decades ago.
+In these cases, the designer uses nostalgia to connect with users, something they couldn't use to connect with robots.
+When UX designers turn limitations into opportunities, the human factor isn't so limiting after all.

+**Some psychological phenomena that can be especially useful to UX designers:**

+**Von Restorff effect (Isolation effect:** When multiple, similar objects are present, the one that differs from the rest is most likely to be remembered.

+In UX design, this is why the call-to-action buttons look different from the rest of the buttons on a site or app; because we want them to stand out.

+**Serial position effect:** When people are given a list of items, they are more likely to remember the first few and the last few, while the items in the middle tend to blur.

+This is why most applications and websites position the most important user actions toward the far right or far left of a top navigation bar.

+**Hick's Law:** The more options a user has, the longer it takes for them to make a decision.

+In other words, if the number of choices increases, the time to make a decision increases in proportion.
+As a UXer, you might think that giving your user a lot of choices enhances their experience.
+But Hick's law tells us we may be making their decisions harder.

+It's important for UX designers to use these different psychological principles in an ethical way.
+You don't want to exploit the user.
+You only want to encourage them.
+You don't want to overpower the user.
+You want to empower them.
+With a little psychology, creativity, and empathy, what starts as a limitation can end up as a benefit.